 - If the issue continues, look at the comfort of the toilet or the child’s schedule and make appropriate changes.

 Poop is a different story.
 It’s much worse than pee, which isn’t much of a surprise, considering poop of every kind harbors some pretty nasty things.
-The bacteria that lives in the human stool is pathogenic and while there may be anecdotal evidence of kids eating poop with no ill effects, parents shouldn’t count on that kind of phenomenal luck.
-Shit-borne pathogens cause diarrhea and pink eye, both of which represent more serious threats to children than to adults.
+The bacteria that live in the human stool is pathogenic and while there may be anecdotal evidence of kids eating poop with no ill effects, parents shouldn’t count on that kind of phenomenal luck.
+Pathogens in poop cause diarrhea and pink eye, both of which represent more serious threats to children than to adults.
 This is all to say that if it’s brown, it’s time to get the kid out of the water.